 The de Young’s American art collection, spanning from the 17th century to the present day, is the most comprehensive survey collection of American art in the American West, and is among the top 10 collections nationally that encompass the entire history of non-indigenous American art.
 The...
 View More

-The de Young has exhibited Oceanic art since it opened in 1895.
+The de Young has exhibited Oceanic art since its opening in 1895.
 M. H. de Young and museum supporters purchased works from the California International Midwinter Exposition that still form the core of the Oceanic collection.
 The strength of this charter collection lay in small groups of objects,...
 View More

 The Achenbach Foundation for Graphic Arts (AFGA) is the department responsible for the Fine Arts Museums’ collection of works of art on paper: prints, drawings, and artists’ books.
-Selections from the collection are exhibited in rotating exhibitions in specially designated galleries at the de...
+Selections from the collection are exhibited in rotating exhibitions in specially designated galleries at the de Young...
 View More

 The photography collection of the Fine Arts Museums of San Francisco spans the entire history of the medium, with particular strength in 19th-century American and European photography.
 The de Young accepted photographs into its collection during its earliest years, starting with documentary scenes...
 View More